felobadino/building-Java-AI-agents/README.md

 # Running the agent

-The `HelloWeatherAgent` class is a simple agent configured with one tool to request a canned weather forecast from any city.

-There are two options to run your agent:
+Each class has its own `main()` method and there are two options for running these agents:

 * using the ADK Dev UI
 * from the command-line